Chapter 29: Home Away From Home for the Holidays

 Still, I pleaded for their acceptance, so they were forced to drive the point home and proceeded to show me the updated counts from earlier in the day.

 My red blood cells should have been between 4.5-6.0; they were at 2.76.
 My Neutrophils (the most prevalent of the white blood cell types) should have been in the range of 1.90-7.80; they were at 0.13.
 And my platelets, the stuff that stops the bleeding should I get cut?
 The normal range is 150-400; I was at a dangerously low 17.
 Yes, one- seven.
-Naturally, upon hearing the dwindling numbers my shoulders dipped and my head hung low, as I knew I wasn’t getting out of here any time soon, let alone for the holiday.
+Naturally, upon hearing the dwindling numbers my shoulders dipped and my head hung low, as I knew I wasn’t getting out of here anytime soon, let alone for the holiday.

-In the time that it took for me to get the results, I was already looking to the bright side: selecting my Holiday meal.
+In the time that it took for me to get the results, I was already looking at the bright side: selecting my Holiday meal.
 The hospital accommodated those who were confined within their walls with a traditional meal for lunch and/or supper.
 Might as well get my fill while I’m here, so I ordered both meals.
 Screw it; let’s try to do this right.
 Hmm… I’ll definitely need some Marinol to power through these feasts.

 That nice lady whom I shooed away before came by again to collect my menu.
 I had grown accustomed to the tongue of the “Mainah” and so it wasn’t as bothersome as it once was when I first heard the dialect (and I wasn’t pissy then).

 It was good that I wasn’t a jerk because this patient woman wished me a Happy Thanksgiving, and I would have felt terrible about it.
 In fact, everyone that worked those days was extra friendly to us patients.
-I’m sure they knew how hard it was on us during these difficult times to be away from family, and so they did their best to cheer us up.
+I’m sure they knew how hard it was for us during these difficult times to be away from family, and so they did their best to cheer us up.

 My Mom, Gary, and I gathered together in my room to celebrate Thanksgiving lunch.
 It was the only place I could eat with counts like this and my subsequently required face wear outside my door.
 They each ordered their own guest trays and my Mom said a prayer.
 “God, thank you for this meal, and for keeping Jamie happy and healthy during this difficult time.
 Amen.”

 Well said, Mom.
-We dug into our food, but soon were inundated with calls from our family and friends.
+We dug into our food but soon were inundated with calls from our family and friends.
 It was more difficult than I thought possible to be away from them all, and I looked forward to seeing them all again.
 I must have received over a dozen calls easy; at least I lost count by then.

 Once we finished, we hung around as more people called in to say hello.
 Sometimes my Mom got the phone and caught up with her further siblings like my Uncle Gary and Aunt Marie, and Uncle Fran and Aunt Nola, whom all lived in Connecticut.
 She sat on the recliner and replicated her rocking/phone combination from home.